Do you think you’ve been hit with a Google Penalty?

 How do you remove Google Penalties?

-These are the common methods we follow when it comes to removing Google penalties:
+These are the usual ways we deal with removing Google penalties:

-- First, we’ll investigate your website for any obvious problems, taking in considerations including keyword density, cloaking, duplicate content and over-optimisation of both on-page content, page titles and headers.
+- First, we’ll check your website for any obvious problems, checking your keyword density and looking for any evidence of cloaking, duplicate content in your on-page content, page titles and headers.

-- Next, we’ll research your back link profile and identify any that are negatively affecting your ranking.
-We can close these down by either contacting the site owners on your behalf and remove the links or disavowing the links with Google directly.
+- Next, we’ll review your backlink profile to identify which sites are negatively impacting on your rankings.
+These can either be closed down on your behalf by contacting the site owners or disavowing the links directly with Google.

 - Most penalties tend to be algorithmic but if it is a manual one, we can help you submit a reconsideration request to Google when the issues are fixed to help you get your site reinstated.

 It’s important to remember that these measures are in place for a reason and if you work to correct your issues then Google will accept it.
 Leaving it alone should never be an option because the impact on your organic search visibility and traffic can be devastating.